Explore the breed's characteristics, health, and history — and find trusted breeders

 The Groenendael is better suited to a rural environment due to its strong herding instincts and active nature.
 He needs enough space to run around and let off steam.
 As a city dog, he may not be able to get enough exercise and then exhibit undesirable behavior.
 Small children are usually not a problem as long as they treat the dog with respect and learn appropriate handling.
 However, it is important to always supervise interactions between children and dogs.
 With early socialization and gentle introduction, Groenendael dogs can get along well with cats and other pets.

-| Family Friendly Loves family life and thrives in a group. | Family-oriented |
+Loves family life and thrives in a group.

-| Child Friendly Gets on well with children — with adult supervision. | With supervision |
+Gets on well with children — with adult supervision.

-| Dog Friendly Usually gets on fine with other dogs. | Generally tolerant |
+Usually gets on fine with other dogs.

-| City Friendly Can manage in the city, but only with very active owners. | Difficult in cities |
+Can manage in the city, but only with very active owners.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 The Groenendael is an intelligent and eager-to-learn dog that likes to be challenged.
 It is well suited to various dog sports such as agility, obedience and tracking.
 Consistent but loving training is important to encourage his natural abilities and avoid unwanted behavior.
 It is important to keep him mentally and physically busy, as an underemployed Groenendael may develop destructive behavior.
 Excessive ball playing should be avoided as the breed can tend to become ball-obsessed.
 Frustration tolerance and impulse control are important aspects that the dog should learn to ensure a pleasant coexistence.
 By involving him in different activities and offering him alternatives to express his hunting or prey-catching instincts, the Groenendael can be a happy and well-adjusted dog.